Recognising Hand, Foot, Mouth Disease (HFMD) Recovery and Herpangina in Singapore: What Parents and Adults Need to Know

 Parents and caregivers should continue to monitor symptoms and ensure proper hydration and rest during recovery.

-When to See a Doctor
+When Adults With HFMD Should See a Doctor

-While adult cases of HFMD are rare, they can happen and may be more severe than in children.
 One case involved a 35-year-old man who experienced fever, sore throat, headache behind the eyes, and joint pain.
 Over time, he developed painful mouth ulcers, a rash on his hands and feet, and chest discomfort.
 Eventually, he was diagnosed with myopericarditis, a heart condition linked to the virus.

 Fortunately, his condition improved with medical care, but the case highlights how HFMD in adults can mimic other serious conditions and should not be ignored.